erikbos/gatekeeper/docs/api/virtualhost.md

-# Virtualhost
+# Listener

-A virtualhost defines listing port, virtual settings and incoming connectivity parameters.
+A listener defines listing port, virtual settings and incoming connectivity parameters.

 _Listening port, http host(s) and TLS settings are all configured in a virtual host._